Two dead after eight-vehicle crash on M40 in Buckinghamshire

 Police, fire and ambulance crews attended, with Thames Valley air ambulance landing on the northbound carriageway.

-Despite the efforts of emergency services, a woman in her 60s and a man in his 70s were pronounced dead at the scene.

-The force said the two people who were seriously hurt have been taken to hospital, where they remained on Sunday afternoon, along with an unspecified number of the 10 who sustained minor injuries.
+The force said the two people who were seriously hurt have been taken to hospital, where they remained on Sunday afternoon.

 National Highways said the motorway is expected to remain closed southbound between J5 and J4 for a “considerable time” as officers investigate the scene.